-This guidance note outlines what happens after your client receives the First-tier Tribunal decision notice.
+This guidance note outlines what happens after the taxpayer receives the First-tier Tribunal decision notice.

 Before you read this guidance note you should read the Appealing an HMRC decision ― outline guidance note.
 Remember that this guidance note, and the other guidance notes on appealing to the Tribunal, are only a summary; they do not cover all situations.
-You may need to take further advice in relation to your client’s appeal position.
-If your client has received a decision from the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
+You may need to take further advice in relation to the appeal position.
+If the taxpayer has received a decision from the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

-If your client is unhappy with the Tribunal’s decision, he has a limited number of options.
+If the taxpayer is unhappy with the Tribunal’s decision, he has a limited number of options.
 He can ask for one or more of the following, each of which are explained below:

 SI 2009/273, Part 4

-If your client has won his appeal at the First-tier Tribunal, HMRC has the same options; it too can ask for corrections, set-aside, and / or permission to appeal.
+If the taxpayer has won his appeal at the First-tier Tribunal, HMRC has the same options; it too can ask for corrections, set-aside, and / or permission to appeal.